 Administrative Assistant: Job Description

 The Andrew W. Mellon Foundation ("Foundation") is a not-for-profit, grantmaking organization that seeks to strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.
 It makes grants in five core program areas (higher education and scholarship in the humanities; arts and cultural heritage; diversity; scholarly communications; and international higher education and strategic projects).
-The Foundation seeks an Administrative Assistant to provide administrative and logistical support in the diversity program.
+The Foundation seeks an Administrative Assistant to provide administrative and logistical support in the international higher education and strategic projects program.

-The Administrative Assistant is a full-time position (37.5 hours per week) that reports to the Program Leader, and also takes assignments from and works closely with all the members of the Diversity department.
+The Administrative Assistant is a full-time position (37.5 hours per week) that reports to the Program Director, and also takes assignments from and works closely with the Program Associates in the International Higher Education and Strategic Projects (IHESP) department.
 The person appointed to this position will have multiple responsibilities including, but not limited to the following functions:

-- Providing core support to the Program Leader in the administration of his responsibilities
+- Providing core support to the Program Director in the administration of his responsibilities

-- Overall management of the Program Leader's calendar, liaising with other Foundation administrators as required, prioritizing and resolving conflicts and anticipating the quarterly work cycles
+- Overall management of the Program Director's calendar, liaising with other Foundation administrators as required, prioritizing and resolving conflicts and anticipating the quarterly work cycles

-- Plan and coordinate arrangements for on and off site meetings for Diversity staff members
+- Plan and coordinate arrangements for on and off site meetings for IHESP staff members

 - Manage extensive travel arrangements and prepare itineraries for the department staff